staabm/phpstan-todo-by/README.md

             # if your ticket key is FOO-12345, then this value should be ["FOO"].
             # multiple key prefixes are allowed, e.g. ["FOO", "APP"].
             # only comments with keys containing this prefix will be analyzed.
+            # supported trackers: jira.
+Other trackers ignore this parameter.
             keyPrefixes:
                 - FOO